 We’re not just watchers anymore.
 And we’re thinking, not shrinking.
 This is powerful for me because this is my vision for every child’s education.

-We have a large number of kids that come to school and I know that their home life is not a bed of roses.
+We have a large number of kids who come to school, and I know their home life is not a bed of roses.
 But, they’re here, they’re present, they’re alert, they’re respectable, and they want an education.
-Our students told us at our retreat, “We don’t want the easy teacher that’s cool, and just wants us to sit back and get the grade.
-We want the teacher that’s going to challenge us and have high expectations of us.”
+Our students told us at our retreat, “We don’t want the easy teacher who’s cool and just wants us to sit back and get the grade.
+We want the teacher who’s going to challenge us and have high expectations of us.”
 So, when we asked the question, “What do we need to do differently?” they said, “Hold the teachers accountable.
 Don’t let that teacher not teach us.
 It’s that teacher’s job to educate us, so hold them accountable.”
 I see kids being more aware of their civil right to education.
 They’re demanding that by saying, “We want excellence in our classrooms.”
 Is this an unrealistic expectation?
 Shouldn’t quality be the norm and not the exception?
 We have amazing teachers throughout this region and they need to be supported by a system that values their expertise, nurtures and promotes their development, and provides the appropriate resources they need in order to impact the lives of the students they serve.

-In St. Louis, we’re not at a point where schools or districts should be tooting their horns, because if you disaggregate the data, we have very few school systems that are doing well for all students.
+In St. Louis, we’re not at a point where schools or districts should be tooting their horns.
+Because if you disaggregate the data, we have very few school systems that are doing well for all students.

 My mom lives in Dellwood about a block from the QuikTrip that was burned down in August.
 I drive down West Florissant constantly.
 What was interesting is that the QuikTrip building there was dilapidated for months.
 There’s another building in the same condition at Chambers and West Florissant.
-And in another community this type of neglect would not be tolerated.
+And in another community, this type of neglect would not be tolerated.
 It looked like a war zone.
 That community felt so insignificant.
 In another community, the buildings wouldn’t have been there for a day.
 They would have torn it down that night.
 It certainly wouldn’t have taken almost a year.
 And the dilapidated buildings provide a visual representation of so much hurt and pain.
-So you have people going about their lives, but how insignificant would you feel as a person?
-That’s your community and where you live.
-Yet it’s not important enough just to make it presentable.
+So, you have people going about their lives, but how insignificant would you feel as a person?
+That’s your community and where you live, yet it’s not important enough just to make it presentable.
 It’s like, where’s the value?